natashaamin/angular/README.md

 This libraries documentation is powered by Storybook, allowing you to view every single component in isolation and their variations.

+An online version of the documentation can be found here: https://acc-ktb-ui-components.netlify.app/

-Simply run this script, and a local Storybook server of all production ready components will open on [localhost:8080](//localhost:8080).
+Alternatively, you can run this script to view a local version of the documentation hosted on [localhost:8080](//localhost:8080).

 ```bash
 npm run docs